cellule-tice/moodle-mod_cobra/README.md

 ## Access ##
 A demo access to CoBRA-formatted texts with an English and a Dutch text is available for testing purposes.
 (See Installation section for instructions on how you can get a demo key)

-Note that the full CoBRA text repository is not in open access, some resources (dictionaries, texts) being subject to copyright.
+Note that access to the full CoBRA text repository is free of charge but not open, some resources (dictionaries, texts) being subject to copyright.

+In order to access the full CoBRA text repository, a written agreement with UNamur is required, that specifies the user's rights.
+(Contact guy.deville@unamur.be).

 ## Required version of Moodle ##

-This version works with Moodle 3.3 and above.
+This version works with Moodle 3.5 and above.

 ## Installation ##
 ============